patrickbcullen/essh/README.md

 ```
 CheckHostIP no
 ```
-### How do you change the default keypair folder or extension?
+### How do you change the default keypair directory or extension?
-Set the `--keypair-dir` and/or `--keypair-extension` options on the command line.
+The default keypair directory is `~/.ssh` and default keypair extension is `.pem`.
+To change either of these set the `--keypair-dir` and/or `--keypair-extension` options on the command line.